Queen's Own Worcestershire Hussars: 19th Century

 The regiment also had two 3-pounder 'galloper guns' attached to it (replaced by 6-pounders in 1853).

-During its first year the regiment was called out to deal with riots at Upton, Tewkesbury and Worcester, by miners at Dudley when the entire regiment was deployed, and riots at Dudley and Stourbridge in connection with the Great Reform Act.
+During its first year, the regiment was called out to deal with riots at Upton, Tewkesbury and Worcester, by miners at Dudley when the entire regiment was deployed, and riots at Dudley and Stourbridge in connection with the Great Reform Act.
 The regiment raised an additional 100-man squadron at Dudley in 1832: mounted entirely on grey horses was known as the 'Grey Squadron'.
-In November 1832 Princess Victoria visited the Earl of Plymouth at Hewell Grange, for which the regiment provided her escort.
+In November 1832, Princess Victoria visited the Earl of Plymouth at Hewell Grange, for which the regiment provided her escort.
 After her accession as Queen Victoria in 1837 she conferred the title of 'Queen's Own' on the regiment in recognition of that visit: from now on the regiment bore the title of Queen's Own Regiment of Worcestershire Yeomanry.

 The Earl of Plymouth died in 1833 and on 9 November was succeeded as colonel by his brother-in-law, Major the Hon.
 Robert Clive, who continued to support the regiment financially.
 The Kidderminster Troop was disbanded in 1836, but most of its members joined the Kings Norton Troop, which became a squadron.
 A new troop was raised at Witley in 1841.

 The regiment continued to be called out to assist the civil powers, in 1832 during a boat hauliers' strike; at Dudley in 1833, 1834 and 1835; for six weeks' duty during the Chartist riots at Birmingham in 1839; and from April to September 1842 during the Staffordshire Potteries and South Staffordshire miners' riots.
 Of this service the Commanding Officer (CO) stated:

 Prevention is the cure we should look to; we do not wish to be called into activity to cause injury to our neighbours, especially circumstanced as we are, and locally known to many of them.

 Colonel Clive died in 1854 and Lord Ward (later Earl of Dudley), who had been lt-col since 1837, was promoted to replace him.
 Edwin Hughes served as Sergeant-Instructor with the Worcestershire Yeomanry starting from the day after his discharge from the 13th Hussars until his discharge for 'old age' on 5 January 1886.
 Edwin Hughes was the oldest survivor of the Charge of the Light Brigade.

-In 1871 control of the yeomanry was taken from the lords lieutenant and they came under the Secretary of State for War; in the Worcestershires the Earl of Dudley and 12 other officers resigned their commissions as a result.
+In 1871, control of the yeomanry was taken from the lords lieutenant and passed to the Secretary of State for War; in the Worcestershires, the Earl of Dudley and 12 other officers resigned their commissions as a result.
 However, the Earl remained as Honorary Colonel of the regiment; Lt-Col Lord Sandys, formerly of the 2nd Life Guards, succeeded as CO.
 The regiment was reorganised as follows: